ravibjj/NetworkSecurityExamples/README.md

 ## Introduction

 As an adjunct instructor I typically am asked by students of how python programming is used by a security engineer.
-The following projects are examples of code written to support various phases of the penetration testing illustrated below
+The following projects are examples of code written for real development scenarios to support the various phases of security penetration testing:
 1. Reconaissance
 2. Scanning
 3. Lateral Movement (Pivoting)